bradgwest/paap/write/paper.md

 This case is interesting, however, as it gives insight into the state of the algorithm after pretraining and highlights the importance of the clustering component in iteratively learning a feature space of $k$ clusters.
-To evaluate the presense of clusters after pretraining, we report the GAP statistic [@Tibshirani_2000].
+To evaluate the presence of clusters after pretraining, we report the GAP statistic [@Tibshirani_2000].
 This statistic, for a given number of clusters,
 $k$, examines the within cluster dispersion relative to the expected value of some appropriate null reference distribution for the within cluster dispersion.